UCL/research-computing-with-cpp/02libraries/sec02LibraryBasics.md

 * Where is it?
 * Header only?
 * System version or your version?
 * What about bugs?
 How do I upgrade?
+Do I need to build it myself?

 ### Compilation Issues